ErwinLutke/UR-Interface/README.md

 ```
 robot.set_tcp((0.05, -0.05, 0.295, 0, 0, 0))
 ```
+First 3 are in thousandth of a millimeter and the last 3 values are in radians

 **Move robot**

 ```
 robot.movel((0.3, -1.0, 0.2, 0, 3.14, 0))
 ```
+First 3 are in thousandth of a millimeter and the last 3 values are in radians

 **Get TCP position**